yoshi47/selection-path-copier/README.md

   - Copies path with cursor line number
   - On empty lines, copies just the file path without line number
 - **Copy Path with Code**: Copy both the file path reference and the code content
+- **Markdown Code Blocks**: Option to wrap code in markdown code blocks with syntax highlighting
 - **Relative or Absolute Paths**: Configure whether to use relative paths (from workspace root) or absolute paths
 - **Multi-line Selection Support**: Automatically formats single line or range references
 - **Multiple Format Options**: GitHub, Editor, and Parentheses formats